 Selecting a suitable location is critical to the operation of smoke detectors.
-This equipment should be installed in accordance with the National Fire Protection Association's (NFPA) Standard 72, Chapters 2 and 8.
-Depending on the application, you may need to reference other chapters of NFPA 72 or NFPA 101.
+This equipment should be installed in accordance with the National Fire Protection Association's (NFPA) Standard 72.
+Depending on the application, you may need to reference NFPA 72 or NFPA 101.

-Since regulations pertaining to smoke detector installation vary from state to state, contact the Authority Having Jurisdiction (AHJ).
+Since regulations pertaining to smoke detector installation vary from state to state, contact the authority having jurisdiction (AHJ).
 Where public safety is primary, the AHJ may be a federal, state, local, or other regional department or individual such as a fire chief, fire marshal, chief of a fire prevention bureau, labor or health department, building official, electrical inspector, or others having statutory authority.
 For insurance purposes, an insurance inspection department, rating bureau, or other insurance company representative may be the AHJ.
 In some cases, the property owner or their designated agent assumes the role of the AHJ.
 At government installations, the commanding officer or department official may be the AHJ.